gsoules/MkDocs/digital-archive/docs/relationships/kinds-of-relationships.md

 ## Indirect relationships

 An indirect relationship connects two items to each other via another item.
-The visualization graph below shows that the item on the left, a photograph of Esther Moore as a little girl playing in front of her home on Gotts Island, has a direct relationship to two items, and an indirect relationship to a photograph, a map, and three other items as indicated by the purple dot.
+The visualization below shows that the item on the left, a photograph of Esther Moore as a little girl playing in front of her home on Gotts Island, has a direct relationship to two items, and an indirect relationship to a photograph, a map, and three other items as indicated by the purple dot.